Harassment Prevention Training - For Front Line Employees, Managers, and Executives

 It's important that all employees, supervisors, managers, and executives understand what constitutes sexual harassment.
 The policy that was buried in all their new hire paperwork is simply not enough to build a culture that is free of harassment and discrimination.
 A candid discussion on responsibilities, policies, impact, as well as how and when to address potential violations of the policy are critical.

-Employee programs are interactive, and typically scheduled for 75-90 minutes followed by a 15-30 minute break to allow for 1:1 Q&A, and concluding with 45-60 minutes working directly with supervisors and managers.
+Our harassment prevention programs are interactive, engaging, and not your typical harassment prevention program!
+Typically we schedule sessions to last 75-90 minutes followed by a 15-30 minute break to allow for 1:1 Q&A, and concluding with 30-45 minutes working directly with supervisors and managers.
+These parameters vary based on our client's goals and objectives as well as compliance requirements.
+California, for example, requires a two-hour interactive program for all supervisors and managers.